AudioBible/KJV/README.md

-    audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3 audiobible hear -b mark -c all                              # same as hear mark all, there is a bug i can't fix where it starts to play from the last file,
+    audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3 audiobible hear -b mark -c all                              # same as hear mark all
-                                                                #   just double click on the first one and it will start from the beginning playing the rest

     audiobible read mark 4                                      # to read Mark 4, (use params like with hear operation)

     audiobible show mark 4                                      # to show the book of "Mark" chapter 4 text in the terminal, specify params like with hear operation

-    audiobible find                                             # to output the whole Bible audiobible find -b 2_john                                   # to output the whole book of "2 John" audiobible find -b james -c 5                               # to output chapter 5 for the book of "James" audiobible find water of life                               # to find water of life, say words to search for as params
+    audiobible find                                             # to output the whole Bible audiobible find REV 22:17                                   # to output a specific verse audiobible find -b 2_john                                   # to output the whole book of "2 John" audiobible find -b james -c 5                               # to output chapter 5 for the book of "James" audiobible find water of life                               # to find water of life, say words to search for as params